apankowski/garcon/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=garcon&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=garcon) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=garcon&metric=coverage)](https://sonarcloud.io/summary/new_code?id=garcon) [![CodeScene Code Health](https://codescene.io/projects/22033/status-badges/code-health)](https://codescene.io/projects/22033)

-Simple PoC ("toy" if you will) of a [Slack](https://slack.com/) bot that re-posts lunch offers from chosen Facebook pages.
+Bot re-posting lunch posts from chosen Facebook pages on Slack.

+## How does it work?

-It doesn't use the [Graph API](https://developers.facebook.com/docs/graph-api/) to get the offers as the Graph API doesn't allow accessing content of Facebook pages willy-nilly and that is exactly what I want to do.
-Instead, it extracts necessary data directly from Facebook page's DOM.
+The bot doesn't use Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/) to get the posts as the Graph API doesn't allow accessing content of Facebook pages willy-nilly and that is exactly what we want to do.
+Instead, it scrapes necessary data directly from Facebook pages.

 After extraction comes classification.
-To say whether a post is a lunch post or not the bot breaks it into a collection of words and searches for one of predefined keywords.
+To say whether a post is a lunch post or not the bot breaks it into a collection of words and searches for predefined keywords.
 To handle typos, misspellings, etc. the words are matched against keywords using [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).

 Each lunch post is then reposted to Slack using its [API](https://api.slack.com/).

 Fetched posts along with their classification, repost status, etc. are saved in a database to prevent same lunch offers from being reposted multiple times as well as allow the bot to be restarted without loosing data.

-The whole procedure is then repeated in regular intervals.
+The whole procedure is repeated in regular intervals.

-⚠️

-I do not endorse scraping Facebook pages.
-Again: this is a PoC.
+⚠️ I do not endorse scraping Facebook pages.

-To protect certain things the original git commit history had to be wiped out.

 ## Stack